raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 not preclude the use of these messages in the presence of an IP-layer middle box such as a NAT that rewrites IP-layer and/or transport-layer headers, but otherwise preserves the effect of a single session.

+TODO: State clearly what a proxy should do when in the path.

 A client MAY attempt to initiate Session Signaling messages at any time on a connection; receiving a NOTIMP response in reply indicates that the